-The three levels of exceptions are:
+The two currently in use levels of exceptions are:

-- Comment: NOTE: No longer used beginning with audits of the 2021-22 aid year.
-Used when an institution appeared to have acted in good faith but was not fully aware of or understood a particular process or requirement.
-A comment is also used when a particular exception occurred for the first time at an institution and had limited impact to students.
-A comment may contain a warning that future occurrences of the same exception will be considered a finding and require the institution to return funds to OHE.
-An institution does not have to reply to a comment in its CAP. - Recommendation: Used when OHE wants to encourage an institution to review and preferably make changes to one of its policies or procedures.
+- Recommendation: Used when OHE wants to encourage an institution to review and preferably make changes to one of its policies or procedures.
 OHE does not require repayment of funds under a recommendation.
 The institution does have to respond to each recommendation in its CAP to explain whether it intends to follow the recommendation or why it does not intend to follow it. - Finding: Used to formally document an exception.
 Each finding will have at least one requirement associated with it.
 Each finding may also have one or more recommendations associated with it.
 These recommendations are considered a part of the finding and the institution must address each recommendation in addition to each requirement.
 A requirement may be a return of funds to OHE, the need for the institution or OHE to perform a 100% audit of an entire program's student population for one or more years, and/or the need to create or edit a policy that OHE has determined to be not in compliance, etc. The institution must provide as part of its CAP a detailed response to each finding and related requirement and/or recommendation to explain why it thinks the issue occurred and what steps it will take to minimize the risk of the same issue occurring again.